 When my mom was recuperating from hip replacement surgery several years ago, my aunt brought us some homemade soup.
 It was freezing outside in Chicago and we heated up the soup and I was in heaven.
 I kept saying, “Did she put wine in this?
 I think I taste wine, a lot of wine, do you?
 What’s in this soup, it’s so good?!?”.

 Once again, like so many of the recipes in my drawer, I have a piece of a notepad that my mom jotted down how to make the soup, while she was on the phone with my aunt.
 And let me tell you, she jotted down the ingredients and a few instructions.
 But I have managed to make it many times, and it’s delicious, almost as good as my aunt Nancy’s.

-Holidays are over, we survived the 2015 Christmas flood and the weather is getting colder.
-Soups and stews and slow braises are what I crave this time of year.
-Try this soup, it will warm you up and put a smile on your face.
+Soups and stews and slow braises are what I crave this time of year, and this is one of my favorites.
+Try this easy hamburger vegetable soup, it will warm you up and put a smile on your face.
+Kelly 😋

 Vegetable Beef Soup